open/close all folders

 - Flight: If he continues Hulking Out long enough, he grows wings.

-- From Nobody to Nightmare: Originally, Lung was just the leader of a small-time street gang before triggering while suffering a drug overdose while fighting Contessa.
+- From Nobody to Nightmare: Originally, Lung was just the leader of a small-time street gang in Japan before triggering while suffering a drug overdose while fighting Contessa.

 - Good Thing You Can Heal: Lung suffers worse beatdowns than almost any other surviving character due to his Healing Factor.

 - Hulking Out: As long as he fights, he gradually transforms, gaining scales, enhanced strength, healing and enhanced proficiency with his pyrokinesis.
 Word Of God is that his transformation has no upper limit as long as the fight continues.

 - In a Single Bound: Lung can jump several stories in a single bound.